aze-kharini/coffee_website_backend/README.md

 - View users profiles
 - Add users
 - Change a regular customer into a coffee expert based on an email

+## How to Run
+This website uses Flask and a lot of other libraries, which might need to be imported To open this website locally, you need to download the files, navigate to the directory containing `app.py` and type the command `flask run`

+## To-Do
+- [ ] Deploy this website on a server`